KennethJAllen/ygo-small-world/README.md

 Every entry in the column corresponding to [Mathmech Circular](https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=17430) in red is non-zero except for the entry corresponding to [Mathmech Multiplication](https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=14748), which means that Mathmech Circular can be searched with Small World starting from any monster in the deck except Mathmech Multiplication.

 Moreover, the diagonal entries are the number of connections a card has to another card in the deck.
 The darker the entry, the more connections a card has to other cards in the deck.

-## Image Generation

-* To generate Small World graph and matrix visualizations with a YDK file or list of cards, use the `small_world_generate_images` notebook.

-### Generate Adjacency Matrix from YDK File

-To generate an adjacency matrix from a YDK file, run the `ydk_to_df_adjacency_matrix(ydk_file, squared=False)` function.
-To generate the square of the adjacency matrix, set the optional parameter to `squared=True`.
-An example is given in the notebook `small_world_bridge_finder.ipynb`.